osmandapp/web/main/docs/user/map/map-context-menu.md

 <InfoAndroidOnly />

 You can find additional information about [Audio / Video notes](../plugins/audio-video-notes.md) in Details Menu and buttons (Delete, Play, Show) in Context menu.

-For Image notes in the Details Menu an image is displayed; when you click on the image it opens in the editor.
+For Image notes in the Details Menu an image is displayed; when you tap the image it opens in the editor.
 There is information about the date and the time when note was made.
-In the Context menu, there are 'Show' and 'Delete' buttons to open an image in the editor or delete it.
+In the Context menu, there are *Show* and *Delete* buttons to open an image in the editor or delete it.

 ![Image list](@site/static/img/map/image_list_android.png) ![Video list](@site/static/img/map/video_list_android.png)

 ## Actions

 It is a set of specific manipulations that can be performed on a point or object.
-This menu is split into two parts: visible section consists of maximum 3 actions and other actions are accessible by 'Actions' button.
+This menu is split into two parts: visible section consists of maximum 3 actions and other actions are accessible by *Actions* button.
 You can customize (Android) the order of actions in [General settings](#customize-android-advanced).

 <Tabs groupId="operating-systems">